-The Governing body have appointed a Designated Teacher (DT) who works with the local authority to promote the educational achievement of
+The Governing body have appointed a Designated Teacher (DT) who works with the local authority to promote the educational achievement of registered pupils in our setting, who are looked after.
+Our Designated Teacher works across the school to promote and improve educational outcomes for children in care using evidence-based interventions.

-Our designated teachers also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care, outside of England and Wales.
+Our designated teacher also has responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care, outside of England and Wales.
 They are appropriately trained and have the relevant qualifications and experience.

 The Designated Teacher works closely with the Virtual School to provide the most appropriate support, utilising Pupil Premium Plus funding, to ensure that they meet the needs identified in the child's personal education plan (PEP).
-They work with the Virtual School Headteacher, to promote the educational achievement of previously looked after children.
+They work with the Virtual School Headteacher to promote the educational achievement of previously looked after children.
 Designated Teacher